goanpeca/nebari-docs-rag-demo/specifications/PLAN.md

 - **Why Chroma**: "Chose Chroma for its simplicity and Python-native API - perfect for rapid prototyping.
 It supports metadata filtering which lets us leverage Nebari's Diataxis documentation structure."
 - **Chunking Strategy**: "Used semantic chunking by markdown headers instead of arbitrary character splits.
 This preserves logical document structure and improves retrieval quality by ~30%."
 - **Embedding Choice**: "Voyage AI embeddings offer 1024 dimensions at lower cost than OpenAI, with comparable quality for technical documentation."
-- **Claude 3.5 Sonnet**: "Selected for its excellent reasoning on technical content and 200K context window - critical for handling long documentation chains."
+- **Claude Sonnet 4**: "Selected for its excellent reasoning on technical content and 200K context window - critical for handling long documentation chains."

 #### User Experience